 On February 14, 1991, Wesley Crandall Jr., a local drug dealer, was murdered in Newcastle, Indiana.
-Shortly thereafter police arrested Ralph Jacobs Jr
+Shortly thereafter police arrested Ralph Jacobs Jr.

-Both men were mildly retarded.
+Both men were mildly intellectually disabled.
 None of the physical evidence in the case implicated either man.
-Police, however, obtained confessions from both men to the effect that Smith had committed the murder and that Jacobs had aided him.
+Police, however, obtained confessions from both men in which Smith said he had committed the murder and that Jacobs had aided him.

 Jacobs and Smith both filed suit against the City of Newcastle, Henry County, and the State of Indiana, alleging that the police wrongfully coerced their confessions.
 Jacobs received a settlement of $435,000 and Smith received a settlement of $605,000.

 — Michael S. Perry